-There are many ways in which third party risk management solutions show their worth, including supporting collaboration, information gathering, and remediation management.
+There are many ways in which third-party risk management solutions show their worth, including supporting collaboration, information gathering, and remediation management.
 However, reporting is where the proverbial rubber meets the road.
-By using a solution, management should be able to provide good quality intelligence on third party risk to the board, including the results of ongoing monitoring of third parties involved in critical activities.
+By using a solution, management should be able to provide good quality intelligence on third-party risk to the board, including the results of ongoing monitoring of third parties involved in critical activities.
 When good governance is supported by a strong solution, boards should also be able to harvest information about potential emerging risks, so they are able to act on them more strategically.

-Such reports can also support the review processes of internal audit or independent third-parties, such as regulators by being able to evidence not just information gathering, but also the overall risk management life cycle too.
-This ability to evidence can save the organization valuable time and resources, and also help board members to feel comfortable that their organization has the kind of transparency required by these bodies.
+Such reports can also support the review processes of internal audit or independent third parties, such as regulators by being able to evidence not just information gathering, but also the overall risk management life cycle too.
+This ability to evidence can save the organization valuable time and resources and also help board members to feel comfortable that their organization has the kind of transparency required by these bodies.

-Third party relationship review maximized
+Third-party relationship review maximized

-Third party relationship reviews should not just be an "internal" exercise - that is to say, something performed within the boundaries of the organization alone.
+Third-party relationship reviews should not just be an "internal" exercise - that is to say, something performed within the boundaries of the organization alone.
 Rather, the third party should be actively involved in the relationship review - ideally by supplying its own data about performance and risk, which can then be compared and aligned to the organization's own metrics.
 A good third party risk management IT solution can be configured to automatically bring these external metrics into the solution and report on them, too.

-Additionally, the results of the third party review, when ready, should be shared with the strategic/critical third party itself.
-Strengths and weaknesses, across risk management, compliance and performance, should be discussed.
+Additionally, the results of the third-party review, when ready, should be shared with the strategic/critical third party itself.
+Strengths and weaknesses, across risk management, compliance, and performance, should be discussed.
 The organization should also be ready for - and in fact actively seek - feedback from the third party about how the relationship could be improved.

-By working together collaboratively to get the maximum amount of insight from a third party review, both sides of the arrangement can ensure the relationship is in a good place for the coming period.
+When good governance is supported by a strong solution, boards should also be able to harvest information about potential emerging risks, so they are able to act on them more strategically.
+By working together collaboratively to get the maximum amount of insight from a third-party review, both sides of the arrangement can ensure the relationship is in a good place for the coming period.

-This also helps the buyer organization and the third party organization drive continuous improvements.
+This also helps the buyer organization and the third-party organization drive continuous improvements.

-Industry best practices embraced
+) Industry best practices embraced

-The discipline of third party risk management is evolving rapidly.
+The discipline of third-party risk management is evolving rapidly.
 Driving this is a number of factors, including the expanded use of third parties by organizations, and a deepening understanding of how these relationships can be more thoughtfully managed.
 Organizations need to have the ability to actively seek out and adopt new best practices as they emerge.